-Everyone needs an income to be able to live and work to our full potential.
+Everyone needs money to have an income to be able to live and work to our full potential.
 Employment is not a guarantee for a dependable income.
-People need a source of income they can count on – unconditional basic income!
+People need a source of income they can count on – Unconditional Basic Income – UBI!

-We invite activists around the world to contribute to our action week for Unconditional Basic Income (UBI).
+We invite activists around the world to contribute to our action Week for Unconditional Basic Income.

 How can you get involved during International Basic Income Week?